makotokato/openwnn.js/README.md

 openwnn.js
 ==
-This ia a OpenWnn Engine for Javascript by emscripten.
+This ia an OpenWnn Engine for Javascript by emscripten.